cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

 The reasons these settings are not supported are:

-- You can't disable templating in the stack manifests which Atmos needs to process as `Go` templates
+- You can't disable templating in the stack manifests which are being processed by Atmos as `Go` templates

 - If you define the `left_delimiter` and `right_delimiter` in the `settings.templates.settings` section in stack manifests, the `Go` templating engine will think that the delimiters specify the beginning and the end of template strings, will